10 Tips for Saving on Air Conditioning in the Summer

 10. Schedule routine AC maintenance

-Regular HVAC maintenance ensures your AC system operates efficiently and can help lower energy consumption and bills.
+Regular HVAC maintenance ensures your AC system operates efficiently and can help lower energy consumption save on the cost of air conditioning.
 During maintenance visits, HVAC professionals inspect and clean key components, such as filters and ducts, to ensure they are free of debris that interrupts airflow and reduces efficiency.
-They also check and address wear and tear that may cause malfunction.
-Scheduling regular AC maintenance saves money on your energy bills and ensures an efficient system.
+They also address wear and tear that may cause malfunction.

 Frequently asked questions about summer AC savings